 How do I refer an eligible individual to NC START?

-Each NC START region has a central access number for information and referrals (located below FAQs).
+Each NC START region has a central access number for information and referrals listed below.

-Referrals to NC START for eligible individuals can be made by anyone known to the individual with an understanding of the individual’s current status and treatment, support and behavioral history and the applicable legal consent for referral.
+For eligible individuals age 21 years and older: Referrals can be made by anyone known to the individual with an understanding of the individual’s current status and treatment, support and behavioral history and the applicable legal consent for referral directly to NC START using the appropriate region’s 24 hour access line.
 Referral sources often include the following individuals/groups: Individuals themselves, Parents and other natural supports, Legal guardians, MCO staff, Care Coordinators, Mobile Crisis team staff, Clinical Home provider staff, hospital staff (inpatient and emergency), Community Mental Health provider staff, etc.

 NC START (West)